metaclass-nl/tutorial-api-platform/README.md

 }
 ```

-Because a query string is now used insead of passing the api uri as page parameter
+Because a query string is now used instead of passing the api uri as page parameter
 the following route in client/src/routes/hours.js will no longer be used and
 can be removed:
 ```javascript jsx